hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/SinSquareChiResultsFrame.rst

     :align: left

-Data for visualization can be selected in one of two ways: First, the current workflow results can be imported into this frame by clicking the *Import current workflow results* button.
+Data for visualization can be selected in one of two ways: First, the current workflow results can be imported into this frame by clicking the :py:data:`Import current workflow results` button.
 This will load a copy of the current workflow results.
 Second, results can be imported from a directory with exported pydidas results.

 |